kowainik/summoner/README.md

 * [`summon-cli/tests/golden`: Examples of scaffolded projects](https://github.com/kowainik/summoner/tree/master/summoner-cli/test/golden)

-Directory `smallProject` contains an example of the straightforward package, and `fullProject` shows generated project with more advanced structure and more features.
+Directory `smallProject` contains an example of the straightforward package, and `fullProject` shows a generated project with more advanced structure and more features.

 ## Features [↑](#structure)

-Summoner is the tool that combines the predefined configurations, command-line arguments and chosen interface.
+Summoner is a tool that combines predefined configurations, command-line arguments and a chosen interface.

-To fully understand the power in your hands with the help of Summoner, please, check out this section.
+To fully understand the power in your hands with the help of Summoner, please check out this section.

 Below you can see highlighted features in different categories.